cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart.md

 # Step by Step Walkthrough

-## Step 1: Download and "Up" your Vagrant Box
+## Step 1: Download Vagrantfile and run VM

-The first thing you'll need to do is download the Vagrant box which contains the Cloudify manager and CLI, and the Vagrantfile to run it.
+The first thing you'll need to do is download the Vagrantfile which creates the Cloudify manager and CLI.

 Download this [Vagrantfile]({{page.vagrant_file_link}}) to your local directory.
 Then, run this command:

-{% highlight bash%}
-vagrant box add {{page.vagrant_box_link}} --name=cloudify-box
-{% endhighlight %}

-This adds the Vagrant box to your local machine.

-Note that this downloads a fully featured Ubuntu OS with Cloudify and its components installed, so it may take some time.

-After the box is added, run this command (from the same directory the Vagrantfile is in):

 {%highlight bash%}
 vagrant up